 "Yes, Finch."
 Reese groaned, his eyes closed, still confused.

-He opened them and looked at Finch, still poised by the door, a slightly worried look on his face.
+He opened them and looked at Finch, still waiting by the door, a slightly worried look on his face.
 John blinked fully waking up and understanding the situation.

 "Nightmare?"
 He asked.
 He didn't remember anything.